 Chase Freedom Summary

-The Chase Freedom® Card is one of the best no annual fee cards out there, and I do everything I can to max out the 5x points category every quarter.
+The Chase Freedom is one of the best no annual fee cards out there, and I do everything I can to max out the 5x points category every quarter.

-You can now register to earn 5x points for the fourth quarter for Chase Pay, PayPal, and department stores.
-However, you won’t start earning 5x points until October 1, 2019.
+You can now register to earn 5x points for the third quarter with Amazon and Whole Foods.
+However, you won’t start earning 5x points until July 1, 2020.

-In the meantime, assuming you’ve registered, you can continue to earn 5x points at gas stations and on streaming services through September 30, 2019.
+In the meantime, assuming you’ve registered, you can continue to earn 5x points with grocery stores, select streaming services, and fitness club & gym memberships, through June 30, 2020.

-Have you maxed out the third quarter Chase Freedom bonus category?
-What do you make of the fourth quarter bonus category?
+Have you maxed out the second quarter 2020 Chase Freedom bonus category?
+What do you make of the third quarter 2020 bonus category?